BertSlot/Gevel-Configurator/README.md

 # Gevel-Configurator
 Facade Configurator for buildings.
 Using pointcloud data from Cyclomedia.
-Made in collaboration with happy balance foundation
+Made in collaboration with "Stichting Happy Balance".

 ## Contents
 - [Files](#files)